10 – San Francisco (Be Sure to Wear Flowers In Your Hair) – Scott McKenzie

 # 4 – Tulsa County – The Byrds

 “Tulsa County” is one of the standout tracks on Ballad of Easy Rider, The Byrds’ eighth studio album, released in November 1969.
-The album is heavily associated with the film Easy Rider, especially through its title track, but “Tulsa County” offers a distinct departure with its rootsy Americana feel.
+The album is closely associated with the film Easy Rider, particularly through its title track; however, “Tulsa County” offers a distinct departure, characterized by its rootsy Americana feel.
 This song, originally written by Pamela Polland of The Gentle Soul, is a folk-country tune that exemplifies the musical direction The Byrds had embraced at the time.
 With its country-influenced sound, it reflects the band’s continued exploration of Americana following their foray into country rock on Sweetheart of the Rodeo.

 # 3 – Galveston – Glen Campbell